apache/metron/metron-analytics/metron-profiler/README.md

  * Initializes a counter ‘total_bytes’ to zero
  * Adds to ‘total_bytes’ the value of the message's ‘bytes_in’ field
  * Returns ‘total_bytes’ as the result
+ * The profile data will expire in 30 days

 #### Example 2